archetti/DeFinetti/README.md

 ## How to run it ##

-Simply download open the [notebook](DeFinetti.nb).
+Simply download and open the [notebook](DeFinetti.nb).
 Instructions are at the top.

 ## Examples ##

+Publications in which the program has been used:
 1. [Nonlinear public goods games](https://archive.uea.ac.uk/~zzq12vpu/papers/GAMES_2018_Bernstein.pdf)
 2. [Game theory of cancer](https://archive.uea.ac.uk/~zzq12vpu/papers/GAMES_2018_MM.pdf)